TeamRKA/Diario/README.md

 ## API
 For this app, we will be using Google Cloud Vision's API (specifically its OCR endpoint) and FireBase for storing our own data.
 For our FireBase API, we will need tables for users and events associated to the users (columns including date, time, title, note/description, and links).
+We also implemented the Foursquare API to search for locations to map the locations to the events.

 ## Video Walkthrough